brightereyeslynxes/corpusLabe_prototype/README.md

 * [Luxonis](https://github.com/luxonis/depthai-python)
 * [OpenCV](https://opencv.org/)

-and very special thanks to
+and a very special thanks to

 * [geaxgx](https://github.com/geaxgx), whose repository [depthai_blazepose](https://github.com/geaxgx/depthai_blazepose) demonstrating the use of the BlazePose model on DepthAI hardware constitutes the very foundation of the implementation of this idea.